-12.4 Getting Started with Editing and Saving a Dictionary at Runtime
+12.4 Getting Started with Editing and Saving a Dictionary at Run Time

 When you select and open a dictionary SOA Composer shows the dictionary in read only mode.
-From each tab in view mode you enter edit mode for the dictionary item by selecting the Edit menu.
-In edit mode, after you make changes select Save to save your changes.
+From each tab in view mode, you enter edit mode for the dictionary item by selecting the Edit menu.
+In edit mode, after you make changes, click Save to save your changes.
 Saving changes saves the dictionary to a work area.
-To apply the changes to the runtime version of the dictionary, select Commit.
-If you decide you do not want to apply the changes, select Revert.
+To apply the changes to the run time version of the dictionary, click Commit.

+If you decide you do not want to apply the changes, you can revert the changes by selecting either of the following: